Dips and Sauces / Avocado Aioli

 Now we can get them directly from farmers in Spain, so I buy a bulk box (4 kilos) every once in a while when they’re in season.
 They ripen at home and then keep in the fridge for a couple of weeks, so it works out well.
 It’s about 2000km, but that’s the distance from BC to Manitoba, and we considered BC fruit to be ‘local’ when we lived there.

 This avocado aioli is a staple while the fruit is in season, because it has so many uses.
-I love mayonnaise but can never get through a whole batch, so this is a great substitution – and it’s a delicious vegan alternative, too.
+I love mayonnaise but can never get through a whole batch, so this is a great substitution – and it’s a delicious egg-free alternative, too.

 Ingredients